Forced conversion: Judaism

 Under the Hasmonean Kingdom, the Idumeans were forced to convert to Judaism, by threat of exile or death, depending on the source.

 In Eusebíus, Christianity, and Judaism, Harold W. Attridge claims that Josephus' account was accurate and that John Hyrcanus (around 115 BCE) demolished the city of Pella in Moab, because the inhabitants refused to adopt Jewish national customs.
 Maurice Sartre writes of the "policy of forced Judaization adopted by Hyrcanos, Aristobulus I and Jannaeus", who offered "the conquered peoples a choice between expulsion or conversion," William Horbury postulates that an existing small Jewish population in Lower Galilee was massively expanded by forced conversion around 104 BCE.
 Yigal Levin, conversely, argues that many non-Jewish communities, such as Idumeans, voluntarily assimilated in Hasmonean Judea, based on archaeological evidence and cultural affinities between the groups.

 In 2009, the BBC claimed that in 524 CE the Himyarite Kingdom, who had adopted Judaism as the de facto state religion two centuries earlier, led by King Yusuf Dhu Nuwas, had offered residents of a village in what is now Saudi Arabia the choice between conversion to Judaism or death, and that 20,000 Christians had then been massacred.
 During the reign of Dhu Nuwas, a political-power transferring process began and during it, the Himyarite kingdom became a tributary of the Kingdom of Aksum, which had adopted Christianity as its de facto state religion two centuries earlier.
 This process was completed by the time of the reign of Ma'dīkarib Yafur (519-522), a Christian who was appointed by the Aksumites.
 A coup d'état ensued, with Dhu Nuwas assuming authority after the killing of the Aksumite garrison in Zafar.
 A general was sent against Najrān, a predominantly Christian oasis, with a good number of Jews, who refused to recognize his authority.
 The general blocked the caravan route which connected Najrān with Eastern Arabia and he also persecuted the Christian population of Najrān.
 Dhu Nuwas campaign eventually killed between 11,500 and 14,000, and took a similar number of prisoners.

-Some Ethiopian Jews (also known as Beta Israel) were forcibly converted to mainstream Rabbinical Judaism following their covert evacuation to Israel during Operation Moses and Operation Solomon.
-Their native form of Judaism, commonly called Haymanot, is looked down upon by the Israeli government and the Chief Rabbinate of Israel.
-In 1973, Rabbi Ovadia Yosef ruled that Ethiopian Jews are indeed Jewish according to Jewish law, which was a crucial step in paving the way for their immigration to Israel.
-Despite his initial ruling, the Chief Rabbinate, over the objections of many in the community, later required symbolic conversions for many immigrants to ensure full acceptance by all rabbinic authorities.
-In 2020, the Chief Rabbinate Council officially adopted the 1973 ruling of Rabbi Ovadia Yosef, confirming full recognition of the Jewishness of the Ethiopian community without the need for conversion.

-Other instances of forced conversion to Judaism are unknown.